- How to proceed?

 Options related to Business logic / GUI code splitting

-The option " Indicate when the business logic and GUI are mixed" in the project description window ("Compilation" tab) makes it possible to enable or disable the Business/GUI errors on all the elements of the project.
+The option " Indicate when the Business logic and GUI code are mixed" in the project description window ("Compilation" tab) makes it possible to enable or disable the Business/GUI errors on all the elements of the project.

 In a window description, the "Details" tab allows you to define the programming standard via "Programming standard".